brindle5/escape-pod/README.md

 - If using any confidential credentials, such as CREDS.JSON, then these should be pasted in the Config Variables as well.
 - Further down, to support dependencies, select **Add Buildpack**.
 - The order of the buildpacks is important, select `Python` first, then `Node.js` second. (if they are not in this order, you can drag them to rearrange them)

-Heroku needs two additional files in order to deploy properly.
-- requirements.txt
-- Procfile

-You can install this project's **requirements** (where applicable) using:
-- `pip3 install -r requirements.txt`

-If you have your own packages that have been installed, then the requirements file needs updated using:
-- `pip3 freeze --local > requirements.txt`

-The **Procfile** can be created with the following command:
-- `echo web: node index.js > Procfile`
 For Heroku deployment, follow these steps to connect your own GitHub repository to the newly created app:
 Either:
 - Select **Automatic Deployment** from the Heroku app.